-"I suspect many these smaller lakes may yield bass fishing that is unequaled anywhere in the midwest," said Illinois Department of Natural Resource's Chief fisheries biologist Dan Stephenson.
+"I suspect many these smaller lakes may yield bass fishing that is unequaled anywhere in the Midwest," said Illinois Department of Natural Resource's fisheries biologist.

 "Many of these waters contain bass populations that are well above the statewide average."

-Results from recent electroshocking surveys only prove Stephenson's statements.
+Results from recent electroshocking surveys only proves the statements.
 Fisheries biologists have uncovered a number of little-known, out-of-the-way honeyholes containing superb populations of bragging-size largemouths.

-"Macoupin County's Gillespie New Lake is a perfect example of a small lake with a big bass population," he explained.
+"Macoupin County's Gillespie New Lake is a perfect example of a small lake with a big bass population," they explained.
 "Fall population samplings at this lake regularly yield an extraordinary number of largemouth bass, and a good proportion of these fish are often above the three-pound mark."